-Both the 7D Mark II and the A99 II are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the A99 II does not have a direct predecessor.
+Both the 7D Mark II and the A99 II have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.